krishnan-mani/cf-plugin/requirements/features.md

   - So I can identify the usage of such elements across the template.

 - As a developer,
-  - I want to be able to navigate to (and between) any and all references to an element in the template (such as a resource, or a parameter), and the declaration of such element
+  - I want to navigate to (and between) any and all references to an element in the template (such as a resource, or a parameter), and the declaration of such element
   - So I can work with either the references or the declaration of such elements.

 ### Refactoring

 - As a developer,
-  - I want to be able to rename a Resource (logical id) or a Parameter (name), and get assistance in renaming any references to the same,
+  - I want to rename a Resource (logical id) or a Parameter (name), and get assistance in renaming any references to the same,
   - So I can rapidly make changes to template elements in a consistent fashion.

 - As a developer,